MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-objective-c/index.md

 ---
 title: "Binding iOS Libraries"
-description: "How to make iOS native libraries (and CocoaPods) accessible in Xamarin apps." ms.prod: xamarin ms.assetid: EBDC50DC-B44B-4003-AB2B-1EEB868A5E01 ms.technology: xamarin-ios
+description: "This document describes how to create C# bindings to Objective-C code, making it possible to consume native libraries and CocoaPods in a Xamarin.iOS application." ms.prod: xamarin ms.assetid: EBDC50DC-B44B-4003-AB2B-1EEB868A5E01 ms.technology: xamarin-ios